Code-Adventure/Code-Adventure-01-hello-world/README.md

 The tests are red, you mission is, to make them all pass.
 So to turn them green.

+## Your Mission

+Let the method in /lib/hello_world.rb return the string, but without using the following chars: H, e, l, o, W, r, d.
+Also comma (,) and ! is not allowed to use.

+Bonus points for short versions!

 ## Submit your solution

 Submit your solution in your forked repository in a new branch.
 Push it up to github.
 Then ask for a Pull Request.
 If your solution was valid, you will get contacted by Code-Adventure to get access to the backstage-area.